tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/备份与回档_intl_en.md

 You can do so on the **Backup Management** page in the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver).
 For more information, see [Configuring Automatic Backup](https://intl.cloud.tencent.com/document/product/238/45855).

 ### How long can TencentDB for SQL Server retain a backup?
-TencentDB for SQL Server retains an automatic backup for seven days by default, which can be customized.
-The validity period is subject to the configured backup retention period.
+The retention period of TencentDB for SQL Server automatic backups is seven days by default and can be customized.
+The validity period is subject to the configured number of backup days.
 For more information, see [Configuring Automatic Backup](https://intl.cloud.tencent.com/document/product/238/45855).
-There is no limit on the retention period of manual backups, and you can delete them as needed.
-For more information, see [Deleting Manual Backup](https://intl.cloud.tencent.com/document/product/238/45851).
+If not manually deleted, manual backups will be retained for the same period as automatic backups.
+You can delete them as instructed in [Deleting Manual Backup](https://intl.cloud.tencent.com/document/product/238/45851).

 [](id:KYSDSCM)
-### Can I delete a backup manually?
+### Can I delete backups manually?
-- Automatic backups cannot be deleted manually.
-You can set the retention period for automatic backups, and they will be deleted automatically when they expire.
+- You can't delete automatic backups manually, but you can set the retention period for them so that they are deleted automatically upon expiration.
 - Manual backups can be manually deleted from the backup list in the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver).
-They can be retained permanently as long as they are not deleted.
+If they are not manually deleted, they will be retained for the same period as automatic backups.

 ### Can I disable data and log backups?
-No. However, you can lower the backup frequency and delete manual backup files no longer used in the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver) to reduce the backup space usage.
+No. However, you can lower the backup frequency and delete manual backup files that are no longer used in the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver) to reduce the backup space usage.

 ### Why can't I initiate a manual backup task?
-Check the automatic backup time you configured.
+You need to check the automatic backup time you configured.
 If the instance is performing the daily automatic backup task, you cannot initiate a manual backup task.

 ### How do I cancel a backup task?
 Backup tasks in TencentDB for SQL Server cannot be canceled.